-• Alternative Simplified Credit (ASC): The tax credit equals 14% of the QRE that exceeds 50% of the average QRE for the three preceding tax years.
+• Alternative Simplified Credit (ASC): The tax credit equals 14% of QRE that exceeds 50% of the average QRE for the three preceding tax years.
 The rate is reduced to 6% if a taxpayer did not have any QRE in any of these three preceding taxable years.
-If the taxpayer makes the election to use the ASC method, the election is effective for succeeding tax years unless revoked with the consent of the Internal Revenue Service.
+The election to use the ASC method is effective for succeeding tax years unless revoked with the consent of the Internal Revenue Service.